noussssh/eleventy-craft-2021/blog/erpnext-for-small-business.md

 ERPNext is an open-source web-based system aimed at small and medium-sized businesses.
 It supports companies with accounting, project and task management, sales, purchase, inventory, CRM, administration, human resource management, manufacturing, and website too.
 ERPNext is also great for companies who want a base to build a unified tech stack for their business.

-## Some key benefits of ERPnext are :
+## Some key benefits of ERPNext are :

-**Low cost:** ERPnext is a low-cost solution for businesses with limited resources.
+**Low cost:** ERPNext is a low-cost solution for businesses with limited resources.
 Users can choose a priced package with priority technical support or onboarding support as an additional feature.

 **Automate Stock Replenishment:** Automatic material requests are created when the inventory https://craftinteractive.ae/level goes below a certain level.
 This helps users to refill the inventory at the right time, reducing the risk of stock depletion.